top of page

 Hi, I’m Amanda

 I have been fascinated with wild plants for as long as I can remember.
-My happiest childhood memories consist of picking wildflowers on walks.
-Or creating what I know now to be cold infusions of mint and other herbs growing wildly in my grandparents backyard in the alps in Italy, using a bucket and spade and pretending I was a local witch doctor.
+My happiest childhood memories consist of picking wildflowers on walks, or creating infusions with mint and other herbs growing wildly in my grandparents’ garden in the Italian Alps—using a bucket and spade and pretending I was a local witch doctor.

 Thanks for subscribing!